 The average mobile eCommerce conversion rate is about 1.8%.
 Unfortunately, though more traffic comes from mobile every year, the conversion rates haven't increased.
 Likely, this is due to a combination of websites not being optimized for mobile devices and customers feeling more secure purchasing on a desktop.

-If you're wondering how would you determine the mobile ecommerce conversion rate, the answer is to look at your analytics.
+If you're wondering how would you determine the mobile eCommerce conversion rate, the answer is to look at your analytics.
 You should always make sure to set up Google Analytics tracking for your website.
-To check your eCommerce conversion rate in Google Analytics, you should view the data by device type, so you can pull just the mobile data alone.
+To check your eCommerce conversion rate in Google Analytics, you should view the data by device type, so you can pull just the mobile data.
 If you manage to get your mobile eCommerce to 2.5% or above, you'll be in the top 20% of all businesses.

 eCommerce Conversion Rate Optimization